wschaef/architecture-kata-2023/architecture.md

 <img src="diagrams/Component overview.drawio.svg">

 Motivation
-*\<text explanation>*
+Based on neccessary functionality and different non-functional requirements solution splitted to following domains and components.
+See component description below.

 Contained Building Blocks
-*\<Description of contained building block (black boxes)>* Based on neccessary functionality and different non-functional requirements solution splitted to following domains and components.
+*\<Description of contained building block (black boxes)>*

 **Analytic domain** - responsible for collect data for reports, create reports and provide access to reports.
 This domain has persistent data like raw analytical data and generated reports.
 Reporting domain includes folloing components:
 * Data Collector - recive notification from external systems and store them